heleneopencell/Pub-it/README.md

 # Pub-it

-A Python application that tracks publications from Cambridge University researchers, fetches citation counts, and generates audio podcasts from the papers.
+A Python application that tracks your community's latest papers, collaborations and spots the most cited.

 ## Features

-- Tracks publications from specified researchers using their ORCID IDs
+- Tracks publications from specified researchers using their ORCID IDs, name and affiliation
 - Fetches citation counts from Google Scholar
-- Generates audio podcasts from papers using Illuminate.ai
-- Automatically processes papers from the previous month
-- Trims and optimizes generated podcasts

 ## Project Structure